 The Ottawa Police Services Board is committed to providing leadership development opportunities to members of the Police Service and supports the utilization of 'acting' assignments for the purpose of gaining experience in senior command positions.
-Acting assignments provide senior staff with a chance to participate firsthand in the decisionmaking that occurs at the Executive level, to see the many factors that influence decisions and to experience the complexity of contacts and communication expected of a police leader.
+Acting assignments provide senior staff with a chance to participate firsthand in the decision-making that occurs at the Executive level, to see the many factors that influence decisions and to experience the complexity of contacts and communication expected of a police leader.

-This policy provides direction with regard to the salary individuals shall receive when fulfilling acting assignments in the positions of Chief of Police, Deputy Chief of Police, and Director General (a civilian equivalent to a Deputy Chief).
+This policy provides direction with regard to the approval of acting assignments and the salary that individuals shall receive when fulfilling acting assignments in the positions of Chief of Police, Deputy Chief of Police, and Director General (a civilian equivalent to a Deputy Chief).
 All positions affected by this policy are retained through individual contracts with the Board.